 Although it’s been debated, research does not show that ADHD is linked to eating too much sugar or watching a lot of TV.

 Studies show that brain chemicals, called neurotransmitters, don’t work the same in children and adults with ADHD.
 There also tend to be differences in the way nerve pathways work.

 Certain parts of the brain may be less active or smaller in children with ADHD than those without the disorder.

-Recent studies show that the brain chemical, dopamine, may play a role in ADHD.
-Dopamine is an important chemical that carries signals between nerves in the brain.
-It is linked to many functions, including movement, sleep, mood, attention, and learning.
+The brain chemical dopamine may also play a role.
+It carries signals between nerves in the brain and is linked to movement, sleep, mood, attention, and learning.